I've watched football all my life. My first word was "touchdown," literally. I love this game with a passion and I'd love for others to too.

 Is Lamar Jackson an Elite Quarterback?

-Lamar Jackson is a 23-year-old NFL quarterback for the Baltimore Ravens.
+Lamar Jackson is the quarterback for the Baltimore Ravens.
 He was selected 32nd overall in the 2018 NFL Draft.
 He played college football for the University of Louisville, where he won the Heisman Trophy in 2016.
-Jackson began his NFL career as a backup behind QB Joe Flacco but eventually took over the starting role on November 18, 2018, after Flacco was sidelined with an injury.
+Jackson began his NFL career as a backup behind QB Joe Flacco, but he eventually took over the starting role on November 18, 2018, after Flacco was sidelined with an injury.
 Jackson remained the starter from that point on and went on to lead the Ravens to the playoffs, winning six of seven games.

-Lamar Jackson grew up in Pompano Beach, Florida where he played in a Pop Warner football league.
+Lamar Jackson grew up in Pompano Beach, Florida, where he played in a Pop Warner football league.
 He eventually played for Boynton Beach High School where he excelled, eventually earning a 4-star recruit grade from rivals.com.
-He was offered scholarships by dozens of schools but eventually committed to the University of Lousiville after coach Bobby Petrino assured him that he would only be playing quarterback for the team.
+He was offered scholarships by dozens of schools, but he eventually committed to the University of Lousiville after coach Bobby Petrino assured him that he would only be playing quarterback for the team.

 Lamar Jackson's college career was absolutely electric!
 In 2016, he won the Heisman trophy after his sophomore season, and he was nominated the following year, losing to Baker Mayfield.